Pola Island: Geography and geology

 The island is separated from land by the Vai'ava Strait.
-Vai'ava Strait National Natural Landmark makes up 250 acres and is the only U.S. National Natural Landmark in American Samoa which is also part of the National Park of American Samoa.
+Vai'ava Strait National Natural Landmark makes up 250 acres and is the only National Natural Landmark in American Samoa that is also part of the National Park of American Samoa.
 Passing east through the town of Vatia, the road ends at the Pola Island trailhead.
 A short path leads to a large cobblestone beach.
 Two sea arches are visible from the base of the cliffs extending into the ocean.

 Pola Scenic Point is located on the road into Vatia village.
 This observation site overlooks Pola Island and the Vai'ava Strait National Natural Landmark.
 Pola Island is a prominent basalt sea stack with steep cliffs and scenic forest-covered headlands.
 It is an important nesting place for at least eight seabird species.
 All of Pola Island and the eastern parts of Polauta Ridge contain undisturbed forest.

 Erosion by the sea has sculpted the cliffs and sea arches in the rocks of the huge volcanic plug known as Pola Island.
 The rock formations of Pola Island resemble a dinosaur tail jutting 3,500 feet out into the sea.
 It is a rugged and sharp igneous basaltic outcrop.

+Cockscomb Point is the name of Pola Island's northernmost tip.
+It is formed by a ridge of indented, steep, and high rocks, creating a distinctive and rugged landscape.
+At the head of Vatia Bay, which is situated near Cockscomb Point, lies the village of Vatia.

 Accessibility

 Passing east through the village of Vatia, the Pola Island trailhead is located at the end of the road.
 The trailhead is beyond the school, and a short trail leads into the National Park.
 The trail ends at a rocky cliff which points across Vai'ava Strait to Pola Island.
 There is no access to the island itself.

-North Shore Tours offer boat tours to Pola Island, which is the most photographed site on Tutuila Island.
+Tour companies offer boat tours to see Pola Island.